Are You Engaging in Muscle Stimulation or Exaggeration?

 Fitness is trendy these days.
 More and more people are in the gym slinging iron.
 Often times, lifters tend to do more workouts, exercises, angles, reps and sets, thinking they will build muscle faster.
 The idea that adding more and more variety to a single training session to recruit all the muscle fibers is just preposterous.

 A Typical Chest Workout

 What’s wrong with that chest workout?
 It’s not muscle stimulation, it’s training exaggeration.
-First, it’s too many exercise for the chest in one workout.
-Second, flat barbell bench press and the flat dumbbell press target the same area of the cheat muscle.
-There is no sense in doing the exact same exercise twice for the same muscle group on once workout.
+First, it’s too many exercises for the chest in one workout.
+Second, flat barbell bench press and the flat dumbbell press target the same area of the chest muscle.
+There is no sense in doing the exact same exercise twice for the same muscle group in one workout.
 Third, the pec deck and cable crossovers are virtually the same exercise.

 It’s just a total chest training nightmare.
 He engaged in too many exercises for the chest, he duplicated some exercises and just did too many sets and reps overall.
 Mike Dewar notes, “How can you stimulate muscle growth through constant variations without over complicating the body’s ability to find its groove and adapt?”
 The answer is, you can’t.
 When you train, you should engage in muscle stimulation, which can be accomplished with 3-4 exercises.

 If you are training for muscle growth and development, you need to stick to the basics and avoid overtraining.
 Endless sets and reps quickly lead to overtraining.
 Sticking to the basics of weight training are to include 1-2 compound exercises such as the bench press, chins, shoulder press, straight bar curls, deadlifts, the close-bench press, etc. Follow your compound exercises with 1-2 isolation exercises for best muscle stimulation.